Vaccines are made of antigenic components, along with other chemicals that increase its efficacy, such as adjuvants and preservatives.

 Live attenuated vaccines

-The weakened pathogen can be a non-pathogenic or less pathogenic species or variant of the disease-causing organism.
+The weakened pathogen can be a non-pathogenic or a less pathogenic species or variant of the disease-causing organism.
 The cowpox virus Jenner used belonged to the same family as the smallpox vaccine—the poxviruses—and therefore shared similar molecular markers that the immune system responded to in order to fight the disease.

 So far, live attenuated vaccines have been some of the most successful vaccines in history.
 These vaccines create the longest memory against a pathogen; in many cases, people only require one vaccination for it to provide nearly lifelong immunity against the disease.
 Vaccines against smallpox, measles, and chickenpox, just to name a few, have all used live attenuated vaccines.